docklys/DocklysEditor/README.md

 - **Zoom Slider:** Scales the module strip visually, allowing you to test how your module renders at different UI scales.
 - **Skin Selector (Dropdown):** Test your module against different Docklys themes (e.g., Default, Industrial, etc.).
 The editor loads the exact same `SkinKeys` that the main app uses, ensuring 100% fidelity.
 - **📷 Capture WebP (Screenshot):** Automatically captures a WebP screenshot of the currently active (focused) module.
 This is extremely useful for generating promotional assets for your module.
 - **✚ Create Module:** Scaffolds a brand new module.
-It clones the `DefaultModule`, renames namespaces and classes to your chosen name, automatically runs `dotnet sln add` to link it to the solution, and adds it as a `<ProjectReference>` to the editor.
+It clones a module of choice making the selected module act as a template, renames namespaces and classes to your chosen name, automatically runs `dotnet sln add` to link it to the solution, and adds it as a `<ProjectReference>` to the editor.
-- **⚡ Push to Docklys:** Compiles the active module and copies its resulting `.dll` directly into the local Docklys `CustomModules/` directory.
+- **Build / Push to Docklys:** Compiles the active module and copies its resulting `.dll` directly into the local Docklys `CustomModules/` directory.

 ## Tutorial: Setting Up Your First Module